 East Cornwall · PL11

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Torpoint, that work is shaped by the place itself — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward Georgian and Victorian terraces and naval housing.
+Anchor any Torpoint renovation in the local fabric and the rest follows — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward Edwardian semis and Georgian and Victorian terraces.

 - Conservation Area